-The Group's net finance cost charged to profit and loss increased by AED 24 million, or 3.7 per cent., in 2021 (from AED 653 million in 2020 to AED 677 million in 2021).
-This increase was principally attributable to an increase in interest rates.
+The Group's net finance cost charged to profit and loss increased by AED 121 million, or 17.9 per cent., in 2022 (from AED 677 million in 2021 to AED 798 million in 2022).
+This increase was principally attributable to the absence of any interest cost eligible for capitalisation during the year, together with an increase in interest rates and an overall increase in net debt.

-Other income - net
+Other (expenses) / income - net

 The Group's other income and expenses comprise any net foreign exchange gain or loss, fixed assets or project costs written-off, development expenses written-off, development expenses written-off, any gain or loss on transfer of an investment in an associate to a related party or in a joint venture, any gain or loss on the disposal of non-current assets and other income.
-The Group's other income in 2021 was AED 4 million compared to other income of AED 42 million in 2020.
+The Group's other expenses in 2022 was AED 433 million compared to other income of AED 4 million in 2021.
+Other expenses in 2022 were primarily attributable to foreign exchange translation losses on U.S. dollar and AED denominated balances in Egypt, as the currency devalued by 37 per cent. during 2022.